-As of the date hereof, five of our subcontractors are single sources subcontractors.
-Replacement of three of these single source subcontractors may take between three to four months, while replacement of the other two single source subcontractors, who are key suppliers, may take between six to eight months.
-One of these key supplier single source subcontractors, MPS Micro Precision Systems AG, or MPS, manufactures the RBT Device, while the other key supplier single source subcontractor, Tamuz F.T.K Solutions Ltd., or Tamuz, assembles the Renaissance workstation.
+As of the date hereof, six of our subcontractors are single sources subcontractors.
+Replacement of two of these single source subcontractors may take between three to four months, while replacement of the other four single source subcontractors may take between six to eight months.
+One of these key supplier single source subcontractors is MPS Micro Precision Systems AG, manufacturer of the RBT Device for the Renaissance.
 Due to their nature, certain components must be ordered up to six months in advance, resulting in substantial lead time for certain production runs.
 In the event that such limited source suppliers are unable to meet our requirements in a timely manner, we may experience an interruption in production until we can obtain an alternate source of supply.
 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Business-Our reliance on third-party suppliers, including single source suppliers, for most of the components of the Renaissance system could harm our ability to meet demand for our products in a timely and cost effective manner."
-In order to mitigate this risk, we provide our suppliers with a purchasing plan and a three to nine month estimate of future orders.
+Key Information - D. Risk Factors - Risks Related to Our Business - Our reliance on third-party suppliers, including single source suppliers, for most of the components of the Mazor X and certain components of the Renaissance could harm our ability to meet demand for our products in a timely and cost effective manner."
+In order to mitigate this risk, we provide our suppliers with blanket purchase orders and a three to nine month estimate of future orders.
 In addition, our agreements with such single source subcontractors provide, among other things, that should the subcontractor wish to terminate our agreement, it must provide us with a long prior notice with respect thereof.
+We engaged with Sanmina - SCI Israel Medical Systems Ltd., or Sanmina, during 2014.

-With respect to MPS, our agreement requires a prior notice of eighteen months for termination.
-Our agreements with Tamuz, and MPS are currently scheduled to expire in January 2015.
-Furthermore, to mitigate the risk of loss of our suppliers, we constantly hold safety inventory stock of complete units of the Renaissance system.
+Starting in 2016, Sanmina is our main subcontractor for the manufacturing of the Mazor X. With respect to Sanmina, our agreement requires a prior notice of nine months for termination by Sanmina and 30 days by Mazor.
+Furthermore, to mitigate the risk of loss of our suppliers, we constantly hold safety inventory stock of complete units of the Mazor X System and the Renaissance system.